oblac/jodd-site/content/example/10+tx-over-actions.md

 Lets take different approach to make development more pragmatic.
-Since *Madvoc* actions are POJOs, we can say that our service starts with action\'s method invocation that stores results in the action object instead of returning them.
+Since *Madvoc* actions are POJOs, we can say that our service starts with action's method invocation that stores results in the action object instead of returning them.
 So, *Madvoc* itself will be a presentation layer, not our actions.
-Our previous service layer now becomes a fine-grained business layer with \'thinner\' functions that can be combined together to make some real work done.
+Our previous service layer now becomes a fine-grained business layer with 'thinner' functions that can be combined together to make some real work done.

 In practice this means that we have to enable transactions over action